Do I Have a Legal Case if My Child Develops CTE from Sports?

 April 29, 2019 / Personal Injury

-Thanks largely to the research of neuropathologist Dr. Ann McKee and her team at Boston University’s CTE Center, more and more is becoming known about the connection between sports and CTE, or Chronic Traumatic Encephalopathy.
+Thanks largely to the research of neuropathologist Dr. Ann McKee and her team at University’s CTE Center, more and more is becoming known about the connection between sports and CTE, or Chronic Traumatic Encephalopathy.
 This degenerative disease — caused by repeated concussions and other traumatic brain injuries (TBIs) — is definitively diagnosable only after death, but it has been linked to myriad problems in life, including anxiety, depression, personality changes, and memory and thinking problems.

 In 2017, Dr. McKee released the results of a study of the brains of former football players.
 Of the 111 former NFL players included in the research, all but one were posthumously diagnosed with CTE.